Synthetixio/synthetix/docs/index.md

 # Introduction

-Synthetix is a decentralised [Ethereum](https://www.ethereum.org/)-based network of *synthetix assets*.
-Each of these assets, called [Synths](synths.md), is an [ERC20 token](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) whose price is the same as that of another asset, for example each [sUSD](https://etherscan.io/token/0x57ab1e02fee23774580c119740129eac7081e9d3) is worth US$1.
-A wide variety of synthetic assets exist within Synthetix, including fiat currencies, cryptocurrencies and commodities, and [inverse indexes](synths.md#inverse-syths).
-In principle the system can support any asset with a price, and can provide on-chain exposure to an unlimited range of real-world assets.
+Synthetix is a decentralised [Ethereum](https://www.ethereum.org/)-based network of *synthetix assets* called [Synths](synths.md).
+Each Synth is an [ERC20 token](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) whose price is the same as that of another asset, for example each [sUSD](https://etherscan.io/token/0x57ab1e02fee23774580c119740129eac7081e9d3) is worth US$1.
+A wide variety of Synths exists within Synthetix, including fiat currencies, cryptocurrencies, commodities, and [inverse indexes](synths.md#inverse-syths).
+In principle the system can support any asset with a price, and provides on-chain exposure to an unlimited range of real-world assets.
 Synthetix is otherwise composed of [infrastructure](infrastructure.md) and [a set of incentives](incentives.md) which allow these prices to be maintained, and is underpinned by the value of [Synthetix Network Token](synthetix-network-token.md), whose stakers are rewarded for supporting the system.

-Synthetix supports instant, near-frictionless conversion between different flavours of Synths with infinite liquidity and no slippage.
-The resulting network of tokens supports a an extensive set of use cases including payments, remittance, eCommerce, trading, loans, wagers, token sales, and many more.
+Synthetix supports instantaneous, near-frictionless conversion between different flavours of Synths with infinite liquidity and no slippage.
+The resulting network of tokens supports an extensive set of use cases including payments, remittance, eCommerce, trading, loans, wagers, token sales, and many more.

-This documentation portal contains a description of how Synthetix operates, to allow developers to build powerful products on top of it.
+This documentation portal contains a description of how Synthetix operates, to allow developers to build powerful applications on top of it.

 ## Get In Touch